 This policy has been developed in accordance with the principles established by the Children’s Act 1989 and 2004 and in line with the following:

-The Companies Designated Safeguard Leads are Kingsley Allen kingsley.allen@s4aclub.co.uk 07533901747 and Matt Ogle matt.ogle@s4aclub.co.uk 07989467850 Can also be contacted via the office on 01280 460560
+The Companies Designated Safeguard Leads are Matt Ogle; matt.ogle@s4aclub.co.uk 07989467850, Adam Kirkup; adam.lirkup@s4aclub.co.uk, and Adam Bone; adam.bone@s4aclub.co.uk.
+They can all also be contacted via the office on 01280 460560.

-If neither the Safeguarding Leads are available, advice should be immediately sought from: The First Response Team on 01296 383962 (outside of office hours call: 0800 999 7677) email: secure-cypfirstresponse@buckscc.gov.uk
+If a Safeguarding Lead is not available, advice should be immediately sought from: The First Response Team on 01296 383962 (outside of office hours call: 0800 999 7677) email: secure-cypfirstresponse@buckscc.gov.uk

 All S4A team members are fully DBS checked and on the update service and hold a current safeguarding certificate.